gperezs/pdf2text/README.md

 ```
 bash run.sh
 ```
-This software will create a TXT file for each PDF file and saves it in "./converted_text/" folder.
-Also a "all_text.txt" file is created with all the text from all PDF fles in "./pdfs/" folder.
+This software will create a TXT file for each PDF file and saves them in "./converted_text/" folder.
+Also, an "all_text.txt" file is created with all the text from all PDF fles in "./pdfs/" folder.